rowjay/django-skeleton/README.md

    user = project-user
    group = project-group
    ```
+   Note the use of the deployment settings file instead of the usual
+   project.settings file used for development.

    Note: for production deployments you may want to add e.g. `-w 4` to the
    gunicorn command to spawn multiple workers.